MetaSolutionsAB/entrystore.js/README.md

     es.getEntry(entryURI).then(function(entry) {
     });

 Finally we want to do something with the loaded entry.
-In this case we fetch the metadata object of the entry and find the first value with the dcterms:title property:
+In this example we just fetch the metadata object of the entry and find the first value with the dcterms:title property:

     alert("Loaded entry with title: "+entry.getMetadata().findFirstValue(null, "http://purl.org/dc/terms/title"));